MightySignal/slackiq/README.md

 ## Configuration

 1. Set up any number of Slack Incoming Webhooks [from your Slack](https://slack.com/services/new/incoming-webhook).

-2. Call `Slackiq.configure` when your application launches to configure all of the webhooks that you want to post to.
+2. Call the code below when your application launches to configure all of the webhooks to which you will post.
 If you're using Rails, create an initializer at `config/initializers/slackiq.rb`.
-The configuration code is:
+Here's the configuration code:

 ```
 Slackiq.configure( main: 'https://hooks.slack.com/services/HA298HF2/ALSKF2451/lknsaHHA2323KKDKND',